neo-project/neo/CONTRIBUTING.md

 ### dApp Development
 This document does not relate to dApp development.
 If you are looking to build a dApp using Neo, please [start here](https://neo.org/dev).

+### Contributing to open source projects
+If you are new to open-source development, please [read here](https://opensource.guide/how-to-contribute/#opening-a-pull-request) how to submit your code.

 ## Developer Guidance
 We try to have as few rules as possible,  just enough to keep the project organized: